-The Bible says in 2 Timothy 2:23-24 (NIV): “Don’t have anything to do with foolish and stupid arguments, because you know they produce quarrels.
-And the Lord’s servant must not quarrel; instead, he must be kind to everyone, able to teach, not resentful.”
+The Bible says in 2 Timothy 2:23-24, “Don’t have anything to do with foolish and stupid arguments, because you know they produce quarrels.
+And the Lord’s servant must not quarrel; instead, he must be kind to everyone, able to teach, not resentful” (NIV).
 Pastors should avoid causing arguments.
 As a leader you need to set the example for your whole church on this issue.
 When a minor argument comes along, refuse to get in the middle of it.
 You don’t need to have an opinion on everything.
 Some discussions don’t deserve your participation.
 Focus your conversation on topics that matter.

-2. Teach troublemakers to repent.
-2 Timothy 2:25-26 (NIV) says, “Those who oppose him [the pastor] he must gently instruct, in the hope that God will grant them repentance leading them to a knowledge of the truth, and that they will come to their senses and escape from the trap of the devil, who has taken them captive to do his will.”
+Second Timothy 2:25-26 says, “Those who oppose [the pastor] he must gently instruct, in the hope that God will grant them repentance leading them to a knowledge of the truth, and that they will come to their senses and escape from the trap of the devil, who has taken them captive to do his will” (NIV).
 Most pastors don’t like confrontations.
 But we can’t run from them.
 As the pastor, you must gently instruct those creating dissention and opposing the teaching in the church.

 3. Warn those causing trouble that their negative words hurt others.

 Second Timothy 2:14 says, “Keep reminding them of these things.
 Warn them before God against quarreling about words.
 It is of no value and only ruins those who listen” (NIV).
 People need to know that their words have consequences.

 4. Make a plea for harmony and unity.